-We lease pollination equipment under a lease through 2013 and we also lease machinery and equipment for our lemon packing operations under leases with annual lease commitments that are individually immaterial.
+We lease pollination equipment under a lease through 2022 with annual payments of \$0.3 million.
+We also lease machinery and equipment for our lemon packing operations and other land for our agricultural operations under leases with annual lease commitments that are individually immaterial.